 As a company, you can be thankful for many things a customer does: when they make an order, stay with your company for one year, sign up for your campaigns, participate in a challenge or contest, etc. However, don’t be too aggressive with new offers: a CTA in every paragraph will turn your appreciation into a regular promo.

-To let the customer know they’ve made the right decision and now can look forward to a delivery man to knock on their door, send a confirmation email with the full order details: ordered item, payment method, order date, estimated delivery, and any other relevant information.
+It should be part of your order management and marekting to let the customer know they’ve made the right decision and now can look forward to a delivery man to knock on their door, send a confirmation email with the full order details: ordered item, payment method, order date, estimated delivery, and any other relevant information.

 A subcategory of an order confirmation, this quick reminder serves to ensure the customer one more time that their order is on the way.